 As part of the Tonmeister course, students are expected to make location recordings.
 To enable this, we have two vans and a range of portable recording equipment that can be taken to various venues around the country.

-No other UK University has top-end Neve and SSL consoles.
 When George Massenburg visited to give a workshop a few years ago, he stated that, “Students have a fantastic opportunity here … in the world only two other Universities have a facility like this”.

 As an example of student work and the possibilities afforded by the facilities, the following was recorded by a final year Tonmeister using all studios.